Updated November 2024

 REITs come in two flavors: publicly traded and non-traded.

 Publicly traded REITs are highly liquid, meaning you can buy or sell the shares quickly on the exchange.
 Liquidity can be good if you need to quickly access your capital.
 REIT prices often fluctuate with the general direction of the stock market, regardless of the value of the properties in their portfolio.
-For example, when the S&P 500 lost 52% of its value during the Financial Crisis of 2008, REIT stocks saw 68% of their value evaporate over that same period.[1]
+For example, when the S&P 500 lost 52% of its value during the financial crisis of 2008, REIT stocks saw 68% of their value evaporate over that same period.[1]

 Non-traded REITs are subject to the same requirements as their public counterparts but are highly illiquid.
 Investing in a non-traded REIT means locking up your money for two to five years, typically, in exchange for potentially higher dividends.
 Since non-traded REITs don’t trade on the exchanges, their prices reflect the value of their property portfolio rather than market sentiment.
 It also means that non-traded REITs appear much less volatile than publicly traded REITs.